arcus-azure/arcus.scripting/docs/preview/02-Features/powershell/azure-sql.md

 ### Adding SQL scripts so they can be picked up by the script

-1. In the location where you want to run the script add the folder `sqlScripts`.
+1. In the location where you want to run the script add a folder where the migration scripts will be placed.
+By default, we're looking in a folder called `SqlScripts`, but this can be any folder as it is configurable via the `ScriptsFolder` argument.

-2. Add your database migration scripts in the `sqlScripts` folder.
+2. Add your database migration scripts in the folder that was created in the previous step.
 To be recognized by the module, the files must match with the following naming convention:
 `[MajorVersionNumber].[MinorVersionNumber].[PatchVersionNumber]_[DescriptionOfMigration].sql`

 In practice this can look like this: